 How much does Colorhunt cost?

-What are the key features of Colorhunt?
+What are Colorhunt's key features?

-Colorhunt is great for quick inspiration.
-But for professional projects, it quickly shows its limitations.
-Need a palette based on a logo or specific accessibility variants?
-Impossible.
+.Colorhunt is great for quick inspiration.
+But for professional projects, it quickly shows its limits.
+Need a palette from a logo or specific accessibility variants?
+Not possible.
 It lacks the customization and integration required for serious branding or complex UI.

 In summary:

-- Immediate simplicity
+- Instant simplicity

 - Trendy palettes